FAQ: Dental Implants

-Unlike natural teeth, dental implants are not as susceptible to decay, however it is still crucial to maintain proper oral hygiene to ensure the health of the surrounding gums are not affected.
+Unlike natural teeth, dental implants are not as susceptible to decay, however, it is still crucial to maintain proper oral hygiene to ensure the health of the surrounding gums is not affected.
 With proper care and regular dental visits, a dental implant can last well over a decade.

 Does it Hurt to Get Dental Implants?